 VOYAGER SEA BASS TRIPS

-BOOKING AND PAYMENT
+TRIP BOOKING AND PAYMENT

-Last year we had problems with folks booking a number of trips and then asking to get off of the trips just days before sailing time.
+Last year we had problems with folks booking trips and then asking to get off the trips just days before sailing time.
 Unfortunately, this caused a problem because we were forced to either be a hard ass and take people's money when they couldn't show up or to refund/credit the money and sail short of a full boat and lose money.
 This was an unfair position for us and also unfair to other customers who wanted to get on a specific trip only to find out it was sold out months in advance.
 On top of that, potential customers often did not have time to change their schedules when a spot or two became available just a few hours before a trip.

-Due to the high cost of fuel and our strict capacity limits, we cannot be responsible for changes in your plans.
+Due to the cost of fuel and our strict capacity limits, we cannot be responsible for changes in YOUR plans.
 If you book a trip and cannot go, it is your responsibility to fill the spot.
 We will NOT be keeping a waiting list.
 You have to think of it like going to a Yankees game.
 If you buy a ticket and the game is played but you can't go, it is up to you to sell your ticket or give it away.
 You wouldn't expect the Yankees to give you a refund or a credit ticket for next week's game, would you?
 In other words, if you buy it, you own it.
-So please make sure that you don't have any schedule conflicts BEFORE you book a trip.
+So please make sure that you don't have any schedule conflicts before you book a trip.

 Let us know what trip(s) you want and that you are sending in a reservation form and payment.
-I will put your name on the boarding list in the order that you contact us and hold your spot until March 15, 2015.
-You will not receive boarding numbers until we receive a reservation form and payment.
+We will put your name on the boarding list in the order that you contact us and hold your spot until March 31, 2016.
+You will not receive boarding numbers until we receive your reservation form and payment.

 Please contact us even if you had previously mentioned that you wanted to be on a certain trip or trips.
 It was quite a while ago and we don't want to forget anyone.

-Since our schedule is coming out early this year, we are doing the following...
+Since our schedule is coming out early this year, we are doing the following.

 Unfortunately, I am a one-man show in the office until August and between running trips and office work, I will not have time to make courtesy calls to remind you to pay.
 It is your responsibility to make your payment on time.
 It is also your responsibility to know what trips you are supposed to be on so the excuse of "I forgot I was on last Sunday's trip" will not fly.

 Lastly, if any 2 or 2½-day trip is significantly shortened due to adverse weather conditions, anglers will receive a credit ticket for a future trip for an amount determined by the Captain.
 There will be NO CASH REFUNDS.